ssb22/adjuster/README.md

 `--keep-whitespace=`
  : Comma-separated list of words (without annotation markup) for which whitespace and hyphenation should always be kept even without the `--annot-whitespace` option.
 Use when you know the variation is legitimate.
 This option expects words to be encoded using the system locale (UTF-8 if it cannot be detected).

-`--normalised-file=`
- : Filename of an optional text file (or compressed .gz, .bz2 or .xz file) to write a copy of the normalised input for diagnostic purposes.
-If this is set to the same as `--infile` then it will be assumed the input file has already been normalised (use with care).

 `--post-normalise=`
  : Filename of an optional Python module defining a dictionary called 'table' mapping integers to integers for arbitrary single-character normalisation on the Unicode BMP.
 This can reduce the size of the annotator.
 It is applied in post-processing (does not affect rules generation itself).
 For example this can be used to merge the recognition of Full, Simplified and Variant forms of the same Chinese character in cases where this can be done without ambiguity, if it is acceptable for the generated annotator to recognise mixed-script words should they occur.